chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

     3. All Characters belong to an Alphabet.
     4. All Words belong to a Language.
     5. All Sentences belong to a Corpus.

-This introduction concludes with some analogous theorems for Sentences to the Theorems 1.2.1 - 1.2.3 for Words.
-These theorems, like their Word counterparts, represent the logical pre-conditions for Sentences to arise in the domain of all Strings.

-**Theorem 2.1.2** ∀ ζ ∈ C:sub:`L` : ∀ (i, ⲁ) ∈  Ζ : ⲁ ⊂:sub:`s` ζ

-Let *ζ* be an arbitrary sentence in C:sub:`L`, and let *i* be a natural number such that *1 ≤ i ≤ l(ζ)*.
-Let **Z** be the character-level representation of *ζ*:

-    Z = (ⲁ:sub:`1`, ⲁ:sub:`2`, ..., ⲁ:sub:`l(ζ)`)

-Assume (*i*, *ⲁ*:sub:`i`) *∈* **Z**, i.e. *ⲁ*:sub:`i` is the Character at position *i* in **Z**.
-Consider the string *s* consisting of the single character *ⲁ*:sub:`i`.
-Clearly,

-    l(s) = 1

-Define a function: Define a function f: {1} → {i} such that f(1) = i.
-This function is strictly increasing and consecutive.

-Definition of Containment: By Definition 1.1.6 and Definition 1.1.7, since there exists a strictly increasing and consecutive function f from the indices of s to the indices of ζ, and since the character at position 1 in s is the same as the character at position i in ζ (both are ⲁ:sub:i), we can conclude that s is contained in ζ.

-Conclusion: Therefore, ⲁ:sub:i ⊂:sub:s ζ.

-Since ζ and i were arbitrary, we can generalize:

-∀ ζ ∈ C:sub:`L` : ∀ i ∈ N:sub:`l(ζ)`: ( (i, ⲁ:sub:`i`) ∈  Ζ ) → ( ⲁ:sub:`i` ⊂:sub:`s` ζ)
-This completes the proof. ∎

-Explanation:

-This proof directly mirrors the logic used to prove the analogous theorem for words.
-It shows that if a character is present at a specific position in a sentence, then that character (as a single-character string) is contained within the sentence according to our definition of containment.

-**Theorem 2.1.3** ∀ ζ ∈ C:sub:`L` : ∀ i ∈ N:sub:`l(ζ)`: ( (i, ⲁ:sub:`i`) ∈  Ζ ) → ⲁ:sub:`i`` ≠ ε

-Proof:

-Let ζ be an arbitrary sentence in C:sub:L, and let i be a natural number such that 1 ≤ i ≤ l(ζ).

-Theorem 3.1.17: By Theorem 3.1.17, we know that if (i, ⲁ:sub:i) ∈ Z, then ⲁ:sub:i ⊂:sub:s ζ.

-Theorem on Empty String: We proved earlier (by demoting the Null Axiom) that ∀ ζ ∈ C:sub:L: ¬ ( ε ⊂:sub:s ζ ).
-In other words, the empty string is not contained in any sentence.

-Contradiction: Assume, for the sake of contradiction, that ⲁ:sub:i = ε.

-Substitution: If ⲁ:sub:i = ε, then by substituting into the result from Step 1, we would have ε ⊂:sub:s ζ.

-Violation of Theorem: But this contradicts Step 2, which states that the empty string cannot be contained in any sentence.

-Conclusion: Therefore, our assumption that ⲁ:sub:i = ε must be false.
-Hence, ⲁ:sub:i ≠ ε.

-Since ζ and i were arbitrary, we can generalize:

-∀ ζ ∈ C:sub:`L` : ∀ i ∈ N:sub:`l(ζ)`: ⲁ:sub:`i` ≠ ε
-This completes the proof. ∎

-Proof (Revised with Conditional):

-The proof remains largely the same, but we need to explicitly acknowledge the conditional:

-Let ζ be an arbitrary sentence in C:sub:L, and let i be a natural number such that 1 ≤ i ≤ l(ζ).

-Theorem 3.1.17: By Theorem 3.1.17, we know that if (i, ⲁ:sub:i) ∈ Z, then ⲁ:sub:i ⊂:sub:s ζ.

-Theorem on Empty String: We proved earlier (by demoting the Null Axiom) that ∀ ζ ∈ C:sub:L: ¬ ( ε ⊂:sub:s ζ ).
-In other words, the empty string is not contained in any sentence.

-Assumption: Assume that (i, ⲁ:sub:i) ∈ Z.

-Contradiction: Assume, for the sake of contradiction, that ⲁ:sub:i = ε.

-Substitution: If ⲁ:sub:i = ε, then by substituting into the result from Step 1, we would have ε ⊂:sub:s ζ.

-Violation of Theorem: But this contradicts Step 2, which states that the empty string cannot be contained in any sentence.

-Conclusion: Therefore, our assumption that ⲁ:sub:i = ε must be false.
-Hence, if (i, ⲁ:sub:i) ∈ Z, then ⲁ:sub:i ≠ ε.

-Since ζ and i were arbitrary, we can generalize:

-∀ ζ ∈ C:sub:`L` : ∀ i ∈ N:sub:`l(ζ)`: ( (i, ⲁ:sub:`i`) ∈  Ζ ) → ⲁ:sub:`i` ≠ ε
-This completes the proof. ∎

-Revised Theorem 3.1.18 (Characters in Sentences are Non-Empty):

-Theorem 3.1.18: ∀ ζ ∈ C:sub:L : ∀ i ∈ N:sub:l(ζ): ( (i, ζ[i]) ∈  Ζ ) → ζ[i] ≠ ε

-Proof:

-Let ζ be an arbitrary sentence in C:sub:L, and let i be a natural number such that 1 ≤ i ≤ l(ζ).

-Assumption: Assume that (i, ζ[i]) ∈ Z.

-Word-Level Representation: By Definition 2.1.3, there exists a word α in the word-level representation W:sub:ζ such that ζ[i] is part of α.

-Revised Axiom S.2: By the revised Axiom S.2, since α is in W:sub:ζ, α ∈ L.

-Theorem 1.2.4: By Theorem 1.2.4, since α ∈ L, and ζ[i] is a character in α (from Step 2), then ζ[i] ≠ ε.

-Conclusion: Therefore, if (i, ζ[i]) ∈ Z, then ζ[i] ≠ ε.

-Since ζ and i were arbitrary, we can generalize:

-∀ ζ ∈ C:sub:L : ∀ i ∈ N:sub:l(ζ): ( (i, ζ[i]) ∈  Ζ ) → ζ[i] ≠ ε

-This completes the proof. ∎

 Notation
 ^^^^^^^^